lftraining/lfs482-labs/lab-10-nested-spire/README.md

 make clusters-up
 ```

-Check all of the clusters are running correct with the following command
+Check all the clusters are running correct with the following command

 ```shell
 for i in coastal-containers cargo-clipper tidal-transporter